In this post, I’m going to share 15 cross stitch hints and tips for beginners.

 Put your feet up, relax and enjoy your cross stitch journey.

 Come and join my Facebook group, Hannah’s Hand Makers for more hints and tips!
-You can ask me any questions you might have and chat with like minded cross stitchers.
-And this is also where I run my regular stitch-a-longs; the next one coming up is my Hello Spring SAL 2019.
+You can ask me any questions you might have and chat with like-minded cross stitchers.

 - A Full How To Cross Stitch Guide For Beginners